lyleresnick/lyleresnick.github.io/_drafts/Solving a Complex UITableView Using VIPER.md

 ### The ViewController

-The ViewController normally receives events from the UIControls, combines UIControl Input with data representing the current system state to create new system state, and then displays the results in UIControls and UIViews.
+Normally, the ViewController receives events from the UIControls, combines UIControl Input with data representing the current system state to create new system state, and then displays the results in UIControls and UIViews.
+Thr systems state can reside on a server or on a local database.

-In VIPER, the ViewController sends <u>every</u> event that originates from a UIControl directly to the Presenter.
+In VIPER, the ViewController sends <u>every</u> event originating from a UIControl directly to the Presenter.
 The ViewController does not process the event in anyway whatsoever.

-The ViewController displays the data received via the PresenterOutput protocol.
+The ViewController also implements the PresenterOutput protocol by displaying the data received via the protocol's methods.
+The state of the Views is only set in the methods named by the protocol.

+You can see that a VIPER ViewController has only one responsibiliy: configure Views and set data into them.

-Note that this set up makes it very easy to reskin a ui
+Note that this set up makes it very easy to reskin a ui.

 ### The Presenter